Which city is cheaper, Lagos or Kos?

 You'll find plenty of kid-friendly things to do in Kos.
 It's comparable to other Greek islands when it comes to kids' activities.
 Kos Town can get a bit lively at night so if you want to avoid the party crowds, then those areas are easily avoided.
 Popular activities include exploring ancient ruins, going to the Kos Archaeological Museum, visiting The Castle of the Knights, and of course, hanging out at the beach.
 One of the best family-friendly resort areas is Tigaki along the west coast.

-Lagos is fantastic couple's destination with fun and romantic activities.
+Lagos is a great resort town for couples, as it has plenty to offer.
 The beaches and hotels in the area offer a truly romantic setting for couples, whether you're on a honeymoon or a couple's weekend getaway.
 Spend some time on the beach or go kayaking through the caves.
 Get a spa treatment at a luxury hotel or go wine tasting through the countryside.
 You can also enjoy the beautiful sunsets on a sunset boat cruise while sipping a glass of local wine.

-Kos is very popular with the backpacker crowd.
+Kos is a great island to visit for backpackers.
 It's a small island but has a few hostels and a variety of apartments available for rent.
 Despite its small size, there are areas where you'll want to have a car if you wish to explore, but if you stay in town you'll find getting around fairly easy.
 The island attracts its share of young travelers and you'll find plenty of people to hang out with.

 Visitors to Kos can move around easily with public transportation.
 Buses connect many of the tourist destinations including beaches, cultural sights, are resort areas.

-Public transit is generally limited in Lagos.
+Public transit is mostly limited in Lagos.
 The area has buses, but they are limited in where they go.
 There is also reduced service on weekends and holidays.

 Kos is very walkable.
 It's small size means it's possible to explore parts of the island on foot or bicycle.
 There are some beautiful walks on the island, but some areas will require a car or bus.